Celebrating the quality and diversity of artisan cheeses produced in California through partnerships, outreach and education.

 Felice is the National Sales Director for Point Reyes Farmstead Cheese Co. where she leads continuing national expansion as well as new product launch.
 Prior to joining the cheese industry, she was the Director of Sales and Marketing for a California olive oil company and Director of New Business for a California organic grains supplier.
 She was raised in Bolinas on 50 acres and has strong roots in California agriculture.

 Born and raised on the northern Sonoma Coast, Brittany has always been surrounded by food production.
 Her experiences raising livestock to feed her family, picking apples in her neighbor’s orchard, and tasting the freshest of fresh chèvres from a friend’s dairy goats nurtured her passion for the artisan food industry.
 Brittany has traveled the globe and worked as a pastry chef, bartender, and cheesemonger.
-She is currently the director of operations at the Palace Market in Point Reyes Station, where she oversees the cheese, wine, and specialty departments.
+She is currently the store director at the Palace Market in Point Reyes Station.

 Born and raised in the Wasatch Mountains of Northern Utah, Tim studied at Oregon State University and received his BS in Finance from the David Eccles school of business at the University of Utah.
 Pre-cheese, Tim spent 15 years in the accounting, finance, and custom software development world.
 He is a foodie, which led to the creation of Beehive Cheese Company in 2005 with his brother-in-law, Pat Ford.
 Tim has three boys – Britton, Hayden and Cole, who all currently work at Beehive Cheese.
 He enjoys music, travel, cooking and supporting his community.